-On February 28, 2019, the Company entered into a development funding agreement (the "SFJ agreement"), with SFJ Pharmaceuticals Group ("SFJ"), under which SFJ agreed to provide funding to the Company to support the development of pegcetacoplan for the treatment of patients with PNH.
+On February 28, 2019, the Company entered into a development funding agreement with SFJ (the "SFJ agreement"), with SFJ Pharmaceuticals Group ("SFJ"), under which SFJ agreed to provide funding to the Company to support the development of pegcetacoplan for the treatment of patients with PNH.
 Pursuant to the SFJ agreement, SFJ paid the Company \$60.0 million following the signing of the agreement and agreed to pay the Company up to an additional \$60.0 million in the aggregate in three equal installments upon the achievement of specified development milestones with respect to the Company's Phase 3 program for pegcetacoplan in PNH.
+PNH and subject to the Company having cash resources at the time sufficient to fund at least 10 months of the Company's operations.

-On June 7, 2019, the Company and SFJ amended the SFJ agreement, (such amendment, the "SFJ amendment").
-Under the SFJ amendment, SFJ agreed to make an additional \$20.0 million funding payment to the Company to support the development of systemic pegcetacoplan for the treatment of patients with PNH.
+On June 7, 2019, In June 2019 the Company and SFJ amended the SFJ agreement (such amendment, the "SFJ amendment").
+Under the SFJ amendment, SFJ agreed to make include an additional \$20.0 million funding payment to payment.
+SFJ paid the Company to support the development of systemic pegcetacoplan for the treatment of patients with PNH.

-As of January 29, 2020, the Company had received a total of \$140.0 million from SFJ as the Company met milestones as identified in the SFJ agreement.
-The Company did not receive any additional funds from SFJ after January 29, 2020.
+As of January 29, 2020, the Company had received a total of \$140.0 80.0 million from under the amended SFJ as the Company met milestones as identified in the SFJ agreement.
+The Company did not receive any additional funds from SFJ after January 29, 2020. agreement between June 2019 and January 2020.